Noriyoshi Ohrai’s Greco-Roman Baddies In Space

 Cleomenes III almost conquered the entire Peloponesse during the Cleomenian Wars from 229 to 222 BC, during which time Cratesicleia was sent to Alexandria with her grandchildren to act as a hostage to her sons ally, Ptolomy III.

 When Cleomenes lost the Spartan throne in 222 BC, he went to Egypt to seek the support of the Ptolomies.
 Ptolomy III had died that same year, and Ptolomy IV saw Cleomenes as a rival.
-Instead of support, Ptolomy Iv placed the suppliant under house arrest.
+Instead of offering support, Ptolomy IV placed the suppliant Cleomenes under house arrest.

-Cleomenes escaped and tried to incite the population of Alexandria against Ptolomy IV; the revolt failed, and Ptolomy IV had Cleomenes killed, along with his children and his mother, Cratesiclea.
+Cleomenes escaped and tried to incite the population of Alexandria against Ptolomy IV; the revolt failed and Ptolomy IV had Cleomenes killed, along with all his children and their grandmother, Cratesiclea.

 Ermengarde